randomvlad/TicTacToe/docs/code-gems.md

 ### How to compare enum values in Thymeleaf templates?

 In short, it's somewhat clumsy and painful.
-Two common approaches are:
+A couple approaches:
 1. Use `T()` operator.
 Example: `th:if="${state == T(tictactoe.game.entity.Game.GameState).IN_PROGRESS}"`.
 Rather ugly and verbose due to needing the package path.
-Will cause problems during refactoring.
+May cause problems during refactoring.
 2. Convert to string `state.name()` before each comparison, but that mostly negates making the enum available to Thymeleaf in the first place.
-Does not hold up during refactoring either.
+Complicates refactoring as well.
+3. Add extra methods to enum itself.
+Example: `state.isInProgress()`.
+May not be practical if there are a lot enum values and introduces extra code strictly for sake of Thymeleaf.

-These lackluster options may convince some to NOT pass enums to the view layer at all.
+These lackluster options may prompt some to avoid passing enums to the view layer at all if template logic has a lot of comparisons.
 Rather convert enums to a string in a single place before passing it to the view layer.
-Hopefully one day Thymeleaf may introduce a more developer friendly solution.
+Hopefully one day Thymeleaf will have a more developer friendly solution.

 More Info: [SO - Comparing Enum Constants in Thymeleaf](https://stackoverflow.com/questions/24937441/comparing-the-enum-constants-in-thymeleaf)